-The Director-General of the Department of Families, Youth and Community Care (DFYCC) is solely responsible for adoption administration.
+The Director-General of Families, Youth and Community Care Queensland (FYCCQ) is solely responsible for the making of adoption orders in Queensland.
 The Children's Court or Supreme Court may be involved with the dispensation of consent.
 The Supreme Court also has the power to recognise adoption orders made under the law of a country outside the Commonwealth and the Territories of the Commonwealth as well as the power to discharge an adoption order for the adoption of a child made under the Adoption of Children Act 1964.